Sup3r-Us3r/transcribe-audio/README.md

 ### 4. `upload-files`

-- Uploads the compressed video, extracted audio, and subtitle JSON to Cloudinary
+- Uploads the compressed video and subtitle JSON to Cloudinary
+- Remove local files after upload
 - Triggers an N8N webhook to render the final video with subtitles using **Remotion**

 ---